Table of Contents

 - Add a favicon

 - Make sure your website is compatible with laptops, tablets, and smartphones

 - Convert PNG images to JPG (smaller file size, faster loading speeds)

 - Set up social media pages to go with your site

 Website building can be a lot of fun when you start making progress.
-Within less than a week you could have your website built and ready to publish (especially if you have a reliable host and a platform that offers a lot of flexibility).
+Within less than a week you could have your website built and ready to publish (especially if you choose a reliable host like Hosting.co.uk which offers affordable pricing and a lot of flexibility).

 With the help of this guide, a bit of patience, and an eye for detail, you can create a website that will impress your audience and those around you.
 If you’re ready to jump in but require a push connect with our experts – book a free consultation and get your ideas online today!